AlanananL7377/github-tutorial/README.md

 `git log` - You may also just want to see your previous commits.
 Well in that case, this commit will display **ALL** previous commits you've done.
 * Press *Control* and the *letter q* on the keyboard to get out of `git log`

-##### Setting up Push and Pull
+#### Setting up Push and Pull

-> You may want to begin backing up your local repositoties to the remote (Github).
-This is going to require a steps and a few commands in the beginning but then it will be easier.
+* You may want to begin backing up your local repositoties to the remote (Github).

+`git push` - Send commits from local repo (ide) “up” to remote repo (github)

+`git pull` - Sends commits from remote repo (github) down to local repo (ide)

+> But before using these commands we will have to set the place where the commits will go in the cloud.
+It will require some steps but after them you will be able to use both commands above.

 1. Create a repository by initializing git in a directory.
 2. Make a file called README.md